Mean Field Optimization Problem Regularized by Fisher Information: Abstract

 \section{Abstract}

 Recently there is a rising interest in the research of mean field optimization, in particular because of its role in analyzing the training of neural networks.
-In this paper by adding the Fisher Information as the regularizer, we relate the regularized mean field optimization problem to a so-called mean field Schrodinger dynamics.
-We develop an energy-dissipation method to show that the marginal distributions of the mean field Schrodinger dynamics converge exponentially quickly towards the unique minimizer of the regularized optimization problem.
-Remarkably, the mean field Schrodinger dynamics is proved to be a gradient flow on the probability measure space with respect to the relative entropy.
-Finally we propose a Monte Carlo method to sample the marginal distributions of the mean field Schrodinger dynamics.
+In this paper by adding the Fisher Information as the regularizer, we relate the regularized mean field optimization problem to a so-called mean field Schr\"odinger (MFS for short) dynamics.
+We develop an energy-dissipation method to show that the marginal distributions of the MFS dynamics converge exponentially quickly towards the unique minimizer of the regularized optimization problem.
+Remarkably, the MFS dynamics is proved to be a gradient flow on the probability measure space with respect to the relative entropy.
+Finally we propose a Monte Carlo method to sample the marginal distributions of the MFS dynamics.